abugher/fleet/README.md

 # structure

+Most of the top level directories contain different types of configuration material.  playbooks/ contains the ansible code.

-Each directory under roles/ defines a role, as is conventional.
+Each directory under playbooks/roles/ defines a role.
 Each role defines either a service or a host.
 Host roles are constructed of dependencies on service roles.
 Service roles may depend on other service roles, but not recursively.

-Service roles are constructed from tasks, defined in tasks/, and included into the role by roles/rolename/tasks/main.yml .
+Service roles are constructed from tasks, defined in playbooks/tasks/, and included into the role by playbooks/roles/rolename/tasks/main.yml .
 Tasks are reused among roles.

-Tasks are controlled by variables, defined in roles/rolename/vars/main.yml, which set the parameters of the tasks (file names and locations, stuff like that).
+Tasks are controlled by variables, defined in playbooks/roles/rolename/vars/main.yml, which set the parameters of the tasks (file names and locations, stuff like that).

+playbooks/callback_plugins/profile_tasks.py contains some magic to display timing data for ansible tasks.
+It's not my code, and I've included the MIT license under which it was released, at playbooks/callback_plugins/LICENSE .

+Each of playbooks/setup_*.yml is a small playbook which deploys a role to a host or host group of the same name.
+The relationship of host definitions to host group definitions is not yet well established.

 # License: